awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 1. Choose **Save**\.

+1. If you are working with an app in a monorepo, you must redeploy the app to apply the new custom headers\.

 **To set custom headers using the customHttp\.yml file**

 1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.